 Sign your child up before Sunday January 31st and save $10 with an early bird discount.

 Our club is pleased to offer an early bird discount scheme, so you can also save $10 per child if you’re quick!

-There is a lot of info to digest on this page, but it will help you to understand the four key elements to rego:
+There is a lot of info to digest on this page, but it will help you to understand the three key elements to rego:

 - How to apply for the Active Kids Rebate.

 - How to register a child to play for Coledale Waves.

 Please familiarise yourself with all of the information below before starting the registration process.